sugandhpurohit/BHMLAI_Module5_Practical/README.md

 ### Summary of Findings

 After analyzing dataset and reviewing charts:
-- Customers who are single, alone, married partners or do not have urgent work could be the potential customers to accepts coupon.
+- Customers who are single, alone, married partners or do not have urgent work could be the most potential customers to accepts coupon.
+There are few other categories that are available in actual charts.
 - Around 5% of total customers may accept Bar coupons
 - Around 5% of total customers may accept Restaurant(20-50) coupons
 - Around 15% of total customers may accept Coffee House coupons